Les Houches lecture notes on moduli spaces of Riemann surfaces: Further directions

 \subsection{String theory and moduli of maps}

-As mentioned in the text, topological string is also intimately connected to the moduli space of Riemann surfaces.
-Topological string theory (or, in mathematical terms, Gromov--Witten theory) aims at computing worldsheets of the strings in a fixed target spacetime $X$ as parametrised Riemann surfaces, that is maps
+As mentioned in the text, topological string theory is also intimately connected to the moduli space of Riemann surfaces.
+Topological string theory (or, in mathematical terms, Gromov--Witten theory) aims to compute worldsheets of the strings in a fixed target spacetime $X$ as parametrised Riemann surfaces, that is, maps

 Here $p_1,\ldots,p_n$ are marked points on $\Sigma$ and can be thought of as the initial/final states of the worldsheet $\Sigma$.
 The path integral of the theory is then an integral over the moduli space of such maps: